bcswieder117/Implementing-A-Fully-Connected-Neural-Network-on-Modified-MNIST-Datasets/README.md

 ##  Acknoledgements

-Built and documented with the aid of AI tools (e.g., ChatGPT) to accelerate prototyping and reinforce best practices.
+Built and documented with the assistance of AI tools (e.g., ChatGPT) to accelerate development and reinforce engineering best practices.

 ---